 PUFA consumption has been tied to lower cholesterol levels, improved heart health and certain other benefits, but striking a balance with PUFA intake in proportion to other fats — like omega-3s, monounsaturated fats and saturated fats— is important.

-If we compare the amount of omega-6s in grapeseed oil to other cooking oils, we find that grapeseed has one of the highest levels.
+If we compare the amount of omega-6s in grapeseed oil to other fats, we find that grapeseed has one of the highest levels.
 Here are how different oils stack up:

 - Grapeseed oil: 70 percent omega-6 PUFA